 $6,000 scholarships are being awarded to all students who enroll in the next program at the St. Paul branch of The Massage School!

 About 12 months to complete the program.

 We are awarding $6000 scholarships to all students admitted to the next program at our St. Paul location.
-This means the total tuition paid for the entire program will be $4,800.
+The tuition amount before the scholarship is $10,800.
+After the $6,000 scholarship the total tuition paid by the student for the entire program will be $4,800.
 We collect the tuition in 12 monthly installments of $400.

 The class times at the St. Paul location are Tuesdays and Thursdays 6:30pm to 10:30pm, and Saturdays, 10am to 6pm.
 There are also clinical hours available on Wednesdays, Fridays, and/or Sundays.

 Our online application is quick and easy, and there is no application fee.
 If you have any questions about enrolling in our program you can also call Alexei Levine at (651) 280-7474.
 (If you are just looking to make an appointment in the student clinic please call the school directly at 651-488-8000).
 Once we receive your application, you will be invited to an enrollment meeting at the school, where you will be able to enroll.
 Class size is limited, apply today for the best chance of getting a spot in our next program!!

 Anatomy and Physiology